mate-academy/react_goods-selector/README.md

-# React Goods selector
+# React Goods Selector

-1. You are given an array of goods
+You are given an array of goods.
+Render them as a list with ability to select one and change the selection.

-2. Display them as a list inside the `App` (**DON'T** create additional components)
+1. Write everything inside the `App` (**DON'T** create additional components).
-3. Add `h1` initially saying `No goods selected`
-4. Save a `selectedGood` in the `App`.
-It should be `Jam` by default
+1. Save a `selectedGood` in the `App` (`Jam` is the default value).
-5. The `h1` should always show the name of the selected good `Jam is selected`
+1. Show the name of the selected good in `App__title` like this `Jam is selected`.
-6. The selected good should be highlighted in the list (add CSS class with a background)
+1. The selected good should be highlighted in the list (add a CSS class `Good--active`).
-7. Add a button `Select` next to each good in the list
+1. Add a `Clear` button next to the title to clear the selection (set and empty string `''`).
+1. The `Clear` button should be visible only if some good is selected.
+1. When there is no selected good the title should show `No goods selected`.
-8. When you press the `Select` button the good becomes selected
+1. Add a `Select` button next to each good in the list.
+When you press it the good becomes selected.
+(Only 1 good can de selected at a time)
-9. Don't show the `Select` button next to the selected good
+1. Don't show a `Select` button next to the selected good.
-10. When the good is selected, the `Select` button should be displayed as `Remove`
-11. When you press the `Remove` button the good becomes unselected
+1. Add a `Remove` button next to the selected good in the list.
+When you press it the good becomes not selected.
-12. You can select another good by pressing its `Select` button
-13. Add button `Clear` to the `h1` to clear the selection.
-(Set empty string `''`)
-14. The clear button should not be visible if there is no selected good

-## (* Optional) Advanced task
+## (*) Advanced task (optional)

 1. Implement the ability to select `multiple goods` (use `selectedGoods` Array)
 2. Use functional `setState` described in the next lesson **Functional setState**